Elefant-Freeciv/CL3D/README.md

 An OpenCL rewrite of Plane3D.
 Features GPU acceleration, a real time interface, and texturing.
-Uses tiled rendering for better performance. 😂😭
+Uses tiled rendering for better performance.
+Doesn't require image functionality for compatibilty with a wider range of hardware.